 Hi, I’m Valerio Barbera, software engineer, founder and CTO at Inspector.

-In this article I’ll show you how to enable HTTPS for your local applications served by Homestead.
+In this article I’ll show you how to enable HTTPS for your local applications served by Homestead, the official development environment for Laravel developers.

-I met this need because I am working to implement browser notifications for Inspector using Pusher/Beams.
+I met the need to enable HTTPS because I am working to implement browser notifications for Inspector using Pusher/Beams.
 But Beams requires that the application be necessarily served over HTTPS.
 It is required also in the local development environment.

 Laravel Homestead comes to the rescue.